 Defining Price Points for Plan

 After creating plans, you can start adding multiple price points for each plan.
-Your customers can choose a relevant price point of the plan based on their need.
+Your customers can choose a relevant price point for the plan based on their needs.

 Using price points you can: